taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 const todoStore = new TodoStore();
 ~~~~~~~~

 Keep in mind that it doesn't need to be managed in a store instance that comes from a JavaScript class.
 It can be a plain list of todos.
 The way of using stores to manage your MobX state is already opinionated.
-Since there are a couple of different ways on where to store your state in MobX, the book will teach the straight forward way of mananging it in stores.
+Since there are a couple of different ways on where to store your state in MobX, the book will teach the straight forward way of managing it in stores.
 In the end, stores enable you to manage a predictable state where every store can be kept responsible for its own substate.

 The state in MobX can be mutated directly without actions: